milebits

 Full-time engineers are usually the right answer eventually.
 We're the bridge.
 You hire us when you need someone shipping by Monday and a job posting won't close for months.
 When you've hired the right team, we hand off everything.
 The code is already yours, the infra is already in your cloud, the runbook is already written.
 Working ourselves out of the job is the goal, and we don't mind when it happens.

-Most codebases are.
-We're not here to judge.
-We've worked in Rails monoliths older than some of our engineers, in 4-year-old Next.js apps with three router migrations, and in greenfields.
+Most are.
+The founders' decade-each in production engineering has touched most stack vintages still in use: Rails monoliths, 4-year-old Next.js apps with three router migrations, greenfield TypeScript.
 We adapt to your conventions, your CI, your branching model.
 We won't try to rewrite your stack to use our preferred one.
 That's a tell of an agency that's actually selling templates.

 Real answer: our MSA is signed once, and engagements run on monthly purchase orders.
 You can pause or end at any time on 30 days' notice.
-Most clients stay for many months on rolling terms, because we keep earning it.
-Not because they signed something they can't get out of.
+That's not a fine-print clause, it's the operating model.
+We'd rather stay because we're earning it than because you signed a year of it.

 Sprint engagements: typically 7 days from signature.
 Pod engagements: 14 days.
-Sometimes faster when a pod is between projects.
 We won't lie about availability.
-We say 'we can't take you for six weeks' more often than 'we can start Monday.'
+Founder-led means slots are real and limited.
+We'd rather tell you 'we can't take you for six weeks' than start late and miss the timeline.

 Mostly because we don't try to be everything.
 Six services.
 Senior engineers only.
 Code in your repo.
 Monthly contracts.
 Weekly demos.
 Founder-led.
 No PMs in the loop, no offshore handoff, no proprietary platform.
 If you've been burned, you know what bit you.
 We've tried to make ourselves the opposite of that.